Categories

 Poetry in its place

 A wedding ceremony is the perfect place for a beautiful poem – if it suits your wedding.
 Otherwise it can be excruciating.
 Consider its length, author, enduring fame, themes and overtones, and raunchiness vs family friendliness.
-One of our wedding party read aloud this lovely poem by Christina Rossetti: A Birthday Ask a librarian (like me) to help you find just the ticket for you.
+One of our wedding party read aloud this lovely poem by Christina Rossetti: A Birthday Ask a librarian to help you find just the ticket for you.

 Music makes the moment